mrmarkuz/ns8-samba/README.md

 ## Samba Audit

-User activity on shared folders is recorded in a TimescaleDB instance.
+User activity on shared folders can be recorded in a TimescaleDB instance.

 Access TimescaleDB on port 15432 as user `postgres` (full privileges) or `samba_audit` (select-only privileges).
 Passwords are saved into